-Suppose that T[] is a linear system, with g1 and g2 input images (on a high-resolution computer screen that you are viewing), and f1, f2 output images (e.g. on your retina).
-By definition, if
+Suppose that T[] is a linear system, with g1 and g2 input images, (e.g. on a high-resolution computer screen that you are viewing), and f1, f2 output images (e.g. on your retina).
+Usually we will think of the values of the images in terms of contrast, rather than intensity.
+(Note that if we add lots of images, the intensities would tend to get bigger and bigger.
+Thus it can be convenient to subtracted out the mean levels of images, then images are represented by contrast.)